sgichuki/Atmo/README.md

 windfile2_complete$ws <-windSpd(windfile2_complete$u,windfile2_complete$v)

 ````
+*NB:the %% in the `windDir` function above is the modulus operator, written `% ` or `mod` in most programming languages.
+In the calculation it ensures that the output is between 0 and 360 degrees.*

 4. Plot the wind rose

 With the wind speed and direction calculated, the windrose is plotted using the windRose function from the